mhorga/mhorga.github.io/_posts/2016-05-10-using-metalkit-part-11.markdown

 ---
 Let's continue our journey into the wonderful world of shaders using the `Metal Shading Language (MSL)` by picking up where we left off in [Part 10](http://mhorga.org/2016/05/02/using-metalkit-part-10.html).
 Using the same playground we worked on last time, we will next try to get close to making art using `MSL` math functions such as `sin`, `cos`, `pow`, `abs`, `fmod`, `clamp`, `mix`, `step` and `smoothstep`.

 First, let's look at our "sun eclipse" example from last time.
-Strangely enough, we start from the end of the list of functions above because `smoothstep` is the function we need to fix an issue we had last time and we did not pay attention to it -- our output image has jaggies (is aliased) as you can see below if we zoom in enough to make it visible:
+Strangely enough, we start from the end of the functions list above because `smoothstep` is the function we need to fix an issue we had last time and we did not pay attention to it -- our output image has jaggies (is aliased) as you can see below if we zoom in enough to make it visible:

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter11_1.png "1")

-The `smoothstep` function depends on a `left edge` being smaller than a `right edge`.
+The __smoothstep__ function depends on a `left edge` being smaller than a `right edge`.
 The function takes a real number `x` as input and outputs `0` if `x` is less than or equal to the left edge, `1` if `x` is greater than or equal to the right edge, and smoothly interpolates between `0` and `1` otherwise.
 The difference between the `step` and the `smoothstep` function is that `step` makes a sudden jump from `0` to `1` at the edge.
 The `smoothstep` function implements cubic `Hermite` interpolation after doing a clamp.
 An improved version, named `smootherstep`, has zero `1st` and `2nd` order derivatives at `x=0` and `x=1`:

 {% highlight text %}
 smoothstep(X) = 3X^2 - 2X^3